IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis: Method

 \subsection{Unsupervised Prior Guidance}

-To address the challenges posed by the introduction of the ill-posed intrinsic decomposition problem into NeRF, we draw on the prior knowledge of traditional intrinsic video decomposition~\cite{meka2016live} to make the optimization of the IntrinsicNeRF network traceable.
-The most essential difference from traditional intrinsic decomposition is that we do not have the input of image pixels, but sampled discrete spatial points in IntrinsicNeRF.
-To train IntrinsicNeRF, we exploit the chromaticity prior, reflectance sparsity, non-local reflectance sparsity, shading smoothness, etc used in ~\cite{meka2016live} to solve the instability (see Fig.~\ref{fig: Quality Results on Blender Dataset}) during training.

-To simplify the whole problem, we adopt the grayscale shading assumption commonly used in intrinsic decomposition works~\cite{meka2016live}, so that the shading layer is single-channel and the chromaticity of reflectance is from the input image I, $c(x) = I(x)/|I(x)|$.
-Here we define the chromaticity similarity weight $\omega_{cs} (x, y)$ that is associated with many priors.
+Following intrinsic decomposition works~\cite{meka2016live}, we adopt the grayscale shading assumption to simplify this inverse problem, so that the shading layer is single-channel and the reflectance chromaticity of the image $I$ is approximated to $c(\mathbf{x}) = I(\mathbf{x})/|I(\mathbf{x})|$.
+We define the chromaticity similarity weight $\omega_{cs} (\mathbf{x}, \mathbf{y})$~\cite{meka2016live} that is associated with many priors: